mimranbee24seecs-ctrl/MLPROJECT/README.md

 ### 2.2 Feature Engineering (The "Hybrid" Approach)
 Classical algorithms (like SVMs) cannot "see" images directly; they get confused by raw pixels.
 To satisfy the requirement for **Classical Machine Learning**, we used a technique called **Feature Extraction**.

-* **How it works:** We used our Deep Learning model as a "translator."
 * **The Process:** We passed every image through the neural network but stopped it *before* it made a final decision.
 * **The Result:** Instead of an image, we get a list of **4,032 numbers** (a feature vector) for every dog.
-These numbers represent high-level concepts like "floppy ears," "long snout," or "curly fur."
+These numbers represent high-level concepts like "floppy ears" or "curly fur."
 * We then fed these "smart features" into our classical algorithms (SVM and Random Forest).

+### 2.3 Development Challenges & Resource Optimization
+A significant challenge during the development phase was **Memory Management**.
+* **Initial Attempt (VS Code):** Initially, we developed the project locally using VS Code.
+The strategy involved loading the entire dataset into massive NumPy arrays (`X_train`, `y_train`).
+* **The Problem:** Storing thousands of high-resolution images ($331 \times 331 \times 3$) as floating-point numbers in a single NumPy block required over 16GB of RAM.
+This exceeded the memory limits of standard Google Colab instances and caused frequent system crashes ("Out of Memory" errors).
+* **The Solution:** We migrated from static NumPy arrays to TensorFlow’s `ImageDataGenerator`.
+    * Instead of loading all images at once, the Generator loads images in small "batches" (e.g., 8 images at a time) strictly when the GPU needs them.
+    * This allowed us to train a very deep model (NASNetLarge) on limited hardware without crashing the session.

 ---